 The Sport version of the Motorola is able to record GPS and Heart Rate data without extra carrying your phone or using a chest strap heart rate monitor.
-If your watch is already paired with your phone and Android Wear app, skip to Enabling heart rate and GPS sensors.
-How to pair your watch:

 - Download Android Wear App

-- Pair watch to phone
+- Pair your watch to your phone

 - Let updates finish